thomassuedbroecker/iascable-vpc-openshift/README.md

 nano my-vpc-roks-bom.yaml
 ```

-Copy and past the following content intoo the `my-vpc-roks-bom.yaml` file.
+Copy and past the following content into the `my-vpc-roks-bom.yaml` file.

 ```yaml
 apiVersion: cloudnativetoolkit.dev/v1alpha1